letsencrypt/website/DOCUMENTATION.md

 # Hugo errors

-To detect some errors, the code does a few checks, and when it fails, to trigger a build fail and detect invalid pull-requests, it calls an unexisting function, with a meaningfull name (calling an unexisting function in Hugo does breaks the build).
+To detect some errors, the code does a few checks, and when it fails, to trigger a build fail and detect invalid pull-requests, it calls an nonexistent function, with a meaningful name (calling a nonexistent function in Hugo breaks the build).
 Example: `Translations_must_not_have_aliases` in `shortcodes/i18n_status.html`